JaylenBradley/Intervu-TechDev/README.md

 # Intervu

 Intervu is an AI-powered career planning and interview preparation platform.
-It features a React frontend and a Python backend, helping users generate personalized roadmaps, practice technical & behavioral interviews, and improve resumes.
+It features a React frontend and a FastAPI backend, helping users generate personalized roadmaps, practice technical & behavioral interviews, track jobs, and improve resumes

 ## Features
-- Modern React web interface
 - User authentication (Firebase)
+- User profile with the ability to follow friends, manage account, and view leaderboard
-- Personalized career roadmap generation
+- Personalized career & skill gap roadmap generation
 - Technical & behavioral interview prep with AI feedback
-- Resume improvement and feedback
-- Job tracking and milestone monitoring
+- Job tracking and milestone monitoring with the ability to export data

-- Integration with Google Cloud Speech-to-Text and Google Sheets APIs
+- Resume improvement, feedback and tailoring

 ## Prerequisites
 - Python 3.8 or higher